Jacob Marley: Marley's punishment

-It becomes clear that Marley's punishment is not to be condemned to Hell, a place of eternal torment from which there is no release and no escape, but that he is in Purgatory, as he has been constantly wandering the earth in the seven years since his death.
+Marley's punishment is not to be condemned to Hell, a place of inescapable torment.
+Instead, his sentence is purgatory.
+He has been constantly wandering the earth in the seven years since his death.
 This is evidenced by his remorse and his desire to do good for the poor and needy, those he had ignored in life, but he is in torment himself as he is now unable to help.
 Marley states to Scrooge:

 "It is required of every man," the Ghost returned, "that the spirit within him should walk abroad among his fellowmen, and travel far and wide; and if that spirit goes not forth in life, it is condemned to do so after death.
 It is doomed to wander through the world—oh, woe is me!—and witness what it cannot share, but might have shared on earth, and turned to happiness!

 Marley tells Scrooge that his appearance before him is "no light part of [Marley's] penance," and that it offers Scrooge a hope and chance of redemption, "a chance and hope," says Marley, "of my procuring."
-As Scrooge's own redemption forms part of Marley's penance, he too must also have the hope of eventual redemption, and he could not hope for this if he was in Hell.
+As Scrooge's own redemption forms part of Marley's penance, he too must also have the hope of eventual redemption, and he could not hope for this if he were in Hell.
 Dickens's statement that Marley "had no bowels" is a reference to the "bowels of compassion" mentioned in the First Epistle of John, the reason for his torment.

 The chain with which Marley is fettered represents his sins in life and his guilt in failing to help his fellow Man.
-He forged the chain himself and wears it through his lack of compassion for others.
+He forged the chain himself over his lifetime and wears it through his lack of compassion for others.
 Indeed, the ghosts that Scrooge sees outside his window are similarly fettered with objects associated with the sins committed in their lives: